ImmyGarth01/A00025521---OSJournal-/Phase-1/phase-1.md

 One possible alternative to Ubuntu would be Debian.
 Although Ubuntu is part of the Debian family and both champion stability, Ubuntu is a better choice because it is more user-friendly, has more extensive documentation and community support, and offers Long Term Support (LTS) releases.
 This also means it provides a higher volume of up-to-date packages, which is particularly useful in a learning and test environment.

 Another alternative would be to use Fedora which is a part of the Red-Hat family.
 Despite it's good reputation for up-to-date software it would still be a bad choice for this particualar project, this is beause unlike Ubuntu, Fedora doesn't have LST, updating every 13 months, hence why it's software is so up to date.
-However as a result of this, it can't be considered a stable learning/testing enivornment which is required by my project
+However as a result of this, it can't be considered a stable learning/testing enivornment which is required by my project.

 ## 3. Workstation Configuration Decision